Zheng Keshuang: Biography

 In 1683, the Kangxi Emperor of the Qing dynasty ordered Shi Lang to lead a naval fleet to attack and conquer Tungning.
 Shi Lang and his fleet defeated the Tungning forces, led by Liu Guoxuan, at the Battle of Penghu.
 After the battle, the Tungning royal court split into two factions, with one advocating war and the other advocating surrender.
 The "war" faction was led by Zheng Dexiao (鄭得瀟), Huang Liangji (黃良驥), Xiao Wu (蕭武) and Hong Gongzhu (洪拱柱), while the "surrender" faction was led by Feng Xifan and Liu Guoxuan.
 Zheng Keshuang heeded Feng and Liu's advice.
 On 5 July 1683, Feng Xifan ordered Zheng Dexiao to write a surrender document to the Qing Empire.
 About ten days later, Feng sent Zheng Keshuang to meet Shi Lang.
-On 13 August, Shi Lang entered Taiwan and received the official surrender.
+On 13 August, Shi Lang entered Taiwan and received the official surrender, the Ming Dynasty Zheng family perished.

 Noble titles were given to the dynasts and officers of the formerly reigning House of Koxinga.
 Zheng Keshuang and his family were taken to the Qing imperial capital, Beijing, to meet the Kangxi Emperor.
 The emperor made Zheng Keshuang a member of the Plain Yellow Banner and awarded him the hereditary title Duke of Hanjun (漢軍公; lit. "the duke of Han Eight Banners").
 Some former Tungning military units, such as the rattan shield troops, were inducted into the Qing military and deployed in the battle against Russian Cossacks at Albazin.

 Zheng Keshuang died of illness in 1707 in Beijing at the age of 37.
 His younger brother, Zheng Kexue (鄭克壆), was ordered by the Qing government to bury the remains of Zheng Chenggong and Zheng Jing in Quanzhou, Fujian – the ancestral home of the House of Koxinga.
 Zheng Keshuang's mother, Lady Huang, tried to seek assistance from the Qing government to return their family property in Fujian to them, which was annexed by local officials, but she failed.
 Later, during the reign of Yongzheng Emperor, the remaining family of Zheng's was reassigned to Plain Red Banner.